Close

 Meeting your casualty assistance officer

-• Arrange to meet with you at the earliest time and place convenient to you.
-It’s important to meet with your casualty assistance officer as soon as possible, usually within 24 hours of his or her call.
+• Arrange to meet with you at the earliest time and place convenient for you (it’s important to meet with your casualty assistance officer as soon as possible, usually within 24 hours of his or her call).

-The first assistance visit will be brief, probably lasting less than an hour.
-When you meet your casualty assistance officer, you may be asked for the following information:
+The first visit will be brief, probably lasting less than an hour.
+When you meet, your casualty assistance officer may:

-• A mailing address where you may be reached for the next 45 days.
+• Confirm a mailing address where you can be reached for the next 45 days.
 If this is not the same as your current mailing address, you should provide both your current and future addresses.

-• Verification of all known family members including the marital status of your loved one and any previous marriages, and copies of divorce decrees and child custody orders.
+• Ask for verification of all known family members, including the marital status of your loved one and any previous marriages, copies of divorce decrees and child custody orders.

-• Identification of all the service member’s children.
-Please don’t be offended if your casualty assistance officer asks you whether a loved one was married before and if there are any children from that or other relationships.
+• Request identification of all the service member’s children.
+Don’t be offended if your casualty assistance officer asks you whether a loved one was married before and if there are any children from that or other relationships.

-• Verification of names other than his or her given name — nickname, middle name or maiden name — your loved one was known by.
+• Verify names other than his or her given name — nickname, middle name or maiden name — your loved one was known by.

 Follow-up visits